Efficient Fourier representations of families of Gaussian processes: Regression

-Since matrix multiplications of (\ref{97}) other than $\mtx{X'}\tran \mtx{X'}$ can be applied in $O(m^2)$ operations, the total complexity of forming matrix $\mtx{X\tran X}$ using a non-uniform FFT is $O(N + m^2\log{m})$.
-Once $\mtx{X\tran X}$ is formed, the resulting linear system can be solved in $O(m^3)$ operations using standard direct methods.
+Since matrix multiplications of (\ref{97}) other than $\mtx{X'}\tran \mtx{X'}$ can be applied in $O(m^2)$ operations, the total cost of forming matrix $\mtx{X\tran X}$ using a non-uniform FFT is $O(N + m^2\log{m})$.
+Once $\mtx{X\tran X}$ is formed, the solution to the linear system and determinant calculation can be obtained in $O(m^3)$ operations using standard direct methods.
 In the following, we provide an algorithm for solving linear system (\ref{91}) in $O(N + m^3)$ operations.

 In Table \ref{7802} we provide computation times for solving the linear system of equations (\ref{91}) as well as forming $\mtx{X\tran X}$ and the matrix vector multiply $\mtx{X\tran}\vct{y}$.
-Additionally, in Figure \ref{2200} we plot the total computation times for GP regression for various amounts of data.
+Additionally, in Figure \ref{2200} we plot the total computation times for GP regression for varying numbers of observations.